 Handpicked by Kathrin.

-This like-new first printing hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-The dust jacket is near fine, white cloth boards, and bright red lettering on the spine of the book.
+This beautiful hardcover is near fine, no marks, pages are tight and unmarked, the book is tight, square, and unmarked.
+The dust jacket is unmarked, purple cloth boards, and bright gilt lettering on the spine of the book.

 Just listed.